google/WebFundamentals/src/site/tools/setup/setup_kit.markdown

 ## Build the project

-In `web-starter-kit/app`, run the `gulp` tool to build the current project.
+In the root of the project `web-starter-kit`, run the `gulp` tool to build the current project.
 The first time you run this tool, it creates the project directory: `web-starter-kit/dist`.